-It’s nearing the end of Ramadan and Eid is right around the corner.
+It’s nearing the start of a long vacation.
 You might already be looking for Eid getaways to plan with your loved ones.
 If it’s fun family vacations you’re looking for, or a quick getaway with friends, you can depend on the Tip n’ Tag Team to provide.
 Get your thumbs ready to type in these places on Tip n’ Tag.
-Eid Al Fitr is only a few days away.
+Eid Al Adha is only a few days away.

 Mountain Breeze is a family resort with a name as refreshing as its entirety.
 This haven in Jalaad entertains its guests with paintball, archery, and a refreshing swimming pool.
 Being a short drive from Salt, it’s not too far from Bait Abu Jaber, which you might like to visit on the drive up for a little more “fun family vacation” bonding.